MassBank/MsMultiviewJsPlugin/README.md

 # [msmultiview.js](https://massbank.nig.ac.jp/help:msmultiview)

-## MassBank MultiView JavaScript Plugin
+###### *MassBank MultiView JavaScript Plugin*

-Massbank Multiview is a jQuery plugin for displaying content of massbank peak on a web browser in a chart layout.
-It supports to compare and manage peak information in a proper way as researcher needs.
+Msmultiview is a jQuery plugin which supports to manage mass spectral data in many ways.
+It works whether the browser is in online or offline mode.
 It was build using [jQuery](https://jquery.com/), [jQuery UI](https://jqueryui.com/) and [Highcharts](http://www.highcharts.com/) libraries.

 ### Main features

-* Managing multiple spectrum charts on different windows or tabs in a single view
-* Works on both public and local web environments
+* Graphical representation of mass spectral data
+* Manage (sort, delete, export...etc) chart list with comparing own window and other windows information
+* Zoom in and out of charts areas

 ## Installation